kaihendry/sg/README.md

 * sg-* are  <100 SLOC
 * Uses ssh and rsync to copy things over, use control sockets to make it fast
 * `c/` for example cronjob scripts to get interesting data to plot
-* `g/` for example graphing scripts to plot PNGs or generate JSON
+* `g/` for example graphing scripts to plot PNGs or Web graphics

 # Setting up "suckless graphing"